10 Best Dog Friendly Beaches in Wisconsin 2025

 Viking County Dog Park

-The park also includes two dog-friendly beaches for enjoying family outings.
-Additionally, Viking has a dog exercising area extending towards Yahara River.
+The park also includes two dog-friendly beaches for family outings.
+Additionally, Viking has a dog exercise area extending towards the Yahara River.
 This beach has multiple trails for bicycling, hiking, snowmobiling, and snowshoeing.
 It’s also well-connected to Stoughton.

 • Nearby Attractions: Madison Children’s Museum and Olbrich Botanical Gardens